Preetham-Reddy-007/Cyberglove-Teleoperation/README.md

 A real-time teleoperation system that uses a sensor-equipped cyber glove to remotely control a Dobot robotic arm.
 The system captures hand movements and finger positions through flex sensors and an IMU, transmitting the data wirelessly via MQTT to control a robotic gripper with precision.

 ![Cyberglove System Overview](images/system_overview.jpg)
-*Add an image showing the complete system setup with the cyber glove and Dobot robot*

 ## Table of Contents
 - [Overview](#overview)